 We understand that people make mistakes, especially after a system comes out.
 Most of the time, people get things right after a few reminders.
 If they don’t, it’s time for us to re-evaluate the relationship.

 If you’re curious, just ask.

 If you’re new to a particular concept, you’re bound to have questions.
-People here understand that, and are willing to answer questions, within reason.
-If someone thinks your question is inappropriate, they’ll just tell you.
-Better to ask than to cause offence!
+People here understand that, and are willing to answer questions – within reason, of course.
+If someone thinks that your question is inappropriate, they’ll just tell you.
+It’s better to ask than to cause offence!

 Use the names people prefer.

 We all have our own names that are distinct both from the system name and our legal name.
 If you need to get hold of someone, just use their name as you would with anyone else.